 How to Deploy a WordPress Instance on Alibaba Cloud

-Overview This blog explains how to setup a WordPress instance with an Apache web server on Alibaba Cloud ECS Ubuntu 14.04.
+This blog explains how to setup a WordPress instance with an Apache web server on Alibaba Cloud ECS Ubuntu 14.04.

-About WordPress WordPress is one of the world's most popular Content Management Systems (CMS) to manage online blogs and websites.
+WordPress is one of the world's most popular Content Management Systems (CMS) to manage online blogs and websites.
 WordPress has witnessed incredible user adoption over the years and is a great choice for getting a website up and running quickly.
 WordPress allows you to build a website on top of a MySQL backend with PHP processing.

-Getting Ready Before we can start, you will need to complete a couple of important steps to configure your server.
+Before we can start, you will need to complete a couple of important steps to configure your server.
 You will need to first create a non-root user with sudo privileges here, and have a LAMP (Linux, Apache, MySQL and PHP) stack installed on your Alibaba Cloud ECS instance.

-Deploying WordPress Let's now go through step-by-step how to deploy WordPress on Alibaba Cloud ECS.
+Let's now go through step-by-step how to deploy WordPress on Alibaba Cloud ECS.

 Step 1: Launch a Linux instance with ECS